VectorInstitute/PromptEngineering/src/reference_implementations/prompt_zoo/README.md

 Using a new terminal window from our personal laptop, we need to create an ssh tunnel to that specific port of the gpu node:
 Note that `gpu001` is the name of the gpu we reserved at the beginnging.
+Remember that the port needs to be the same as your jupyter notebook port above.
 ```bash
 ssh username@v.vectorinstitute.ai -L 8888:gpu001:8888
 ```